Axian-Inc/ffthh-ai-buildathon/README.md

 4. If the message is from this bot:
    - Do **nothing** (end handler).
 5. Otherwise:
-   - Post a message back to the same channel:
+   - Post a message back to the same channel using Bedrock-generated French translation of the original text.
-     - Text: `I saw that! <original message text>`

 ### 4. Error Handling & Logging

 - Log basic diagnostic information (e.g., when events are received, when replies are sent).
 - If posting the response fails, log the error (stack trace / message).
-- No advanced retry logic is required for this “hello world” scenario.
+- No advanced retry logic is required for this echo scenario.

 ---